Epic Grand Challenge

 Home renovation, landscaping start-up wins Epic Grand Challenge

-A business start-up launched by five Earlham College students has been awarded the $10,000 prize for winning the inaugural Epic Grand Challenge, a competition that encourages social entrepreneurship and innovation with a focus on Wayne County, Indiana.
+A business start-up launched by five Earlham College students was awarded the $10,000 prize for winning the inaugural Epic Grand Challenge, a competition that encourages social entrepreneurship and innovation with a focus on Wayne County, Indiana.

-Gateway Restoration and Foundation is both a for-profit business and philanthropic foundation, that will deliver affordable, expert home renovation and lawn care to improve the quality of life for 25,000 citizens in Wayne County by 2025 — the objective of the challenge.
-The start-up will merge small businesses already owned by team members.
+Gateway Restoration and Foundation is both a for-profit business and philanthropic foundation, that had a goal to deliver affordable, expert home renovation and lawn care to improve the quality of life for 25,000 citizens in Wayne County by 2025 — the objective of the challenge.
+The start-up merged small businesses already owned by team members.

-The CEIC is grateful for our partnership with Forward Wayne County and its parent organization, the Wayne County Foundation, which makes the Epic Grand Challenge possible.
+The CEIC is grateful for our partnership with Forward Wayne County and its parent organization, the Wayne County Foundation, which has made the Epic Grand Challenge possible in the past.
 A collaborative organization at heart, Forward Wayne County fosters initiatives to attract, develop and retain a highly competitive workforce, working with coalitions and partners to attain measurable goals and objectives.

 Acacia St. John